Stability conditions and quantum dilogarithm identities for Dynkin quivers: Preliminaries

 of irreducible maps $f_i$ between indecomposable modules $M_i$ with $t \geq 1$.
 When such a path exists, we say that $M_0$ is a \emph{predecessor} of $M_t$ or $M_t$ is a \emph{successor} of $M_0$.
 A path $p$ is called \emph{sectional} if, for all $1 < i \leq t$, $\tau M_i \ncong M_{i-2}$.
 Denote by $\Ps(M)$ the set of objects that lie in some sectional path starting from $M$ and by $\Ps^{-1}(M)$ be the set of objects that lie in some sectional path ending at $M$. \end{definition}

-We have the following elementary lemma. \begin{lemma}\cite{ASS1} Any section in $\kong{Z}Q$ is isomorphic to some orientation of $\Delta$.
+We have the following elementary lemma. \begin{lemma}\cite{ASS1} Let $\Delta$ be the underlying graph of a Dynkin quiver $Q$.
+Any section in $\kong{Z}Q$ is isomorphic to some orientation of $\Delta$.
 In particular, the projectives of $\nzero$ together with the irreducible maps between them form a section in $\AR(\D(Q))$, with exactly the opposite orientation of $Q$.
 Further, for any object $M$ in $\kong{Z}Q$, $\Ps(M)$ and $\Ps^{-1}(M)$ form two sections. \end{lemma}

 For a section $P$ in $\AR(\D(Q))\cong\kong{Z}Q$, define $[P,\infty)= \bigcup_{m \geq 0} \tau^{-m} P$.
 Similarly for $(-\infty,P]$ and define $[P_1,P_2]=[P_1,\infty)\cap(-\infty,P_2]$.
 The following lemmas characterize such type of intervals.